rebelwarrior/JCA_Sinatra_1/ReadMe.md

 ##Testing:

 Testing is done in Cucumber with Capybara and Rspec.
+To run tests:

+    bundle exec rake features

 Please refer to this [file][1] for more information.

 ##Internationalization: